Walter-hsieh/ai-chemist/README.md

 - [ ] add perplexity as one of choice.
 - [ ] provide the reasonal reseason why using the ligand and research direction
 - [ ] The synthesis details shoulde tailored with user's current equipment
+- [ ] rename the papers uploaded before saving them in the database